juice-shop/pwning-juice-shop/part1/ctf.md

 [Awesome CTF](https://github.com/apsdehal/awesome-ctf) on GitHub.

-All these platforms have one thing in common: Unless you write a dedicated `lib/generators/`-file :wink:, you have to set up the challenges inside them manually on your own.
+All these platforms have one thing in common: Unless you write a dedicated `lib/generators/`-file 😉, you have to set up the challenges inside them manually on your own.
 Of course you can choose aspects like score per challenge, description etc. like you want.
 For the CTF to _actually work_ there is only one mandatory prerequisite: